 Beer there is simply a living thing, one that is very much free.

 Bierfreiheit is already on the books.
-It’s time to live it.
+Its manifestation is well past due.